Rocaloid/RUtil2/README.md

     //Important!
     //This assigns a ClassID to the newly created instance of MyClass.
     //Each class in RUtil has a unique ClassID;
-    //Each instance of the same class share the same ClassID.
+    //Each instance of the same class shares the same ClassID.
     RInit(MyClass);
 }